Top 45+ Software Architect Interview Questions And Answers | Updated 2025

 • In conclusion, I foster an environment of risk consciousness and proactive risk handling among the project team members, urging candid dialogue, teamwork, and collective accountability for minimizing risks.

-33. Can you discuss your experience with designing scalable and elastic systems?
+33. What experience is there with designing scalable and elastic systems?

 Ans:

-Design systems to grow horizontally by dynamically adding or deleting instances or nodes in response to shifting demand.
+• Design systems to grow horizontally by dynamically adding or deleting instances or nodes in response to shifting demand.
 This is known as horizontal scaling.
-Splitting up the effort among several resources helps systems manage higher loads.

-Elastic Storage: Make use of cloud-based storage options that may scale according to demand, like
+• Make use of cloud-based storage options that may scale according to demand.

 34. Explain the role of continuous integration and continuous deployment (CI/CD) in architecture design.